Doctoral training and HDR

 Website

-Economics and Management of Montpellier (EDEG) - ED 231
+Montpellier Economics and Management (EDEG) - ED 231

-The Montpellier Doctoral School of Economics and Management (EDEG) is the only school offering doctoral training in the disciplines of economics and management sciences in the Languedoc-Roussillon region.
+The Montpellier Doctoral School of Economics and Management (EDEG) is the only school offering doctoral training in economics and management sciences in the Languedoc-Roussillon region.

-The research priorities are in the field of economics and management.
-Management research deals in particular with finance, marketing, accounting, information systems, human resources and strategy (especially for SMEs), some of which have a strong agri-food orientation.
+Research priorities are in the fields of economics and management.
+Management research focuses in particular on finance, marketing, accounting, information systems, human resources and strategy (especially for SMEs), some with a strong agri-food orientation.

-The research activities of the EDEG are organized around three themes:
+EDEG's research activities are organized around three themes:

 • Agri-food management,